 Vacancy Rates: Still Tight, but Shifting

 Toronto's purpose-built rental market has been defined by ultra-low vacancy for the better part of a decade.
-According to CMHC's annual Rental Market Survey, the city's purpose-built vacancy rate hovered between 1.4% and 2.0% from 2019 through 2024 — well below the 3% threshold that economists typically consider a balanced market.
-In that environment, landlords held enormous pricing power and units moved fast regardless of condition or marketing effort.
+According to CMHC's annual Rental Market Survey, the city's purpose-built vacancy rate hovered between 1.4% and 2.0% from 2019 through 2023 — well below the 3% threshold that economists typically consider a balanced market.
+By 2025, however, the vacancy rate rose significantly to 3.0% for purpose-built apartments — the highest since the pandemic — as record-level completions and declining immigration shifted the balance.[1]
+In that earlier environment, landlords held enormous pricing power and units moved fast regardless of condition or marketing effort.

 The downtown core, which absorbed the most dramatic rent declines during the pandemic and the sharpest recovery afterward, is now seeing vacancy creep higher than the suburbs in some pockets — a reversal of the pre-pandemic norm.
 Purpose-built towers along the Yonge corridor south of Bloor, and particularly in the CityPlace / Fort York cluster, are facing more competition than at any point in the last five years thanks to a concentration of new completions.

 Meanwhile, the inner suburbs — areas like Midtown, East York, and the Danforth — remain tighter.
 These neighbourhoods have seen less new construction and continue to benefit from strong demand driven by families and young professionals who've been priced out of the core but want to stay within the TTC network.
-Vacancy in these areas is holding closer to 1.5%–2.0%.
+Vacancy rates vary by sub-market, with inner suburbs historically tighter than downtown.

 The outer GTA — North York's northern reaches, Etobicoke's western edge, and much of Scarborough — presents a more mixed picture.
 Some areas with new transit-oriented developments are seeing elevated vacancy as buildings lease up, while established rental stock in stable neighbourhoods remains near full occupancy.